mch-fauzy/data-science/README.md

 # **Data Science Handbook**
-Repository containing portfolio of Data Science and Machine Learning projects completed by me.
+Repository containing portfolio of Data Science and Machine Learning projects.

-It is presented in the form of iPython Notebooks.
+It is presented in the form of iPython Notebooks and PDF.

 ## **Notes**